Halfnight/knowledge_platform/conference/Experience_Devops_Camp_2024.md

 The Saving Plans provide various commitments to keep the costs for AWS products and services low.

 A tool for determining the costs is the [AWS Pricing Calculator](https://calculator.aws/#/).
-In addition to the tool, a tip was to cover the baseline of AWS resources through the Saving Plan to get the savings over On-Demand.
+In addition to the tool, a tip was to cover the baseline of AWS resources through Saving Plans, because the discount for the commitment reduces the costs.
 The peaks in resource performance can then be covered by On-Demand consumption.

 ## 3.3.
 K8s Ingress vs. Gateway-API